 The Beta Prototype

-Cabinet: For the Beta stage, two steels of different materials are very nearly finished.
-One is of course the classic figured Maple (how could we not?)
-The other is not made of Maple ;) and is veneered in Wenge.
+Cabinet: Two bodies have been built of different materials.
+One is the classic figured Maple (I mean, how could we not?).
+The other is of a different material, veneered in Wenge.
 Read more about the rationale for two prototypes below.

 Maple body.

 Electronics: The main circuit board handles all control and signal processing functions.
-It has been redesigned based on what we learned from the Alpha Prototype and is ready for manufacture.
+It has been redesigned based on what we learned from the Alpha Prototype and is ready for use.
+Pickup PCB and Sensor PCBs are assembled and ready.

 The rationale for two Betas: Firstly, it will be useful to have one instrument for continued testing while a second can make the rounds among several pedal steel players for real world testing and "user feedback."